constanhack/2450-project/README.txt

-Prerequisites
+Prerequisites:

 pytest

+PyQt6

+PySide6

-How to Install pytest
+How to Install pytest:

 pytest requires: Python 3.7+ or PyPy3.